Mladina: Ljubljana trialMladinas most tumultuous period was the spring of 1988; the magazine had a central role in the watershed Ljubljana trial (also known as the Trial against the Four (Slovene: Proces proti četverici), or the JBTZ Trial (acronym from the initials of the four men arrested). Yugoslav authorities also demanded the magazine be shut down.

-The subsequent trial proceedings, held in Ljubljana, were conducted in Serbo-Croatian language rather than Slovene, causing fierce public discontent within SFR Slovenia.
+The subsequent trial proceedings, held in Ljubljana, were conducted in Serbo-Croatian language rather than Slovene, causing fierce public discontent within SR Slovenia.
 The trial was a unifying time for Slovenes in the run-up to the country's separation from Yugoslavia and sparked mass protests in Ljubljana, including spontaneous daily demonstrations in front of the military court building where the trial was taking place (attended by some 15,000 people the day the verdict was announced).Sabrina P Ramet and Danica Fink-Hafner, Democratic Transition in Slovenia.
 (Texas: Texas A&M University Press, 2006) 31 The Committee for the Protection of Human Rights (CPHR) was set up as result.